We earn commissions from qualifying purchases through our affiliate links at no extra cost to you. Learn more

 The Traeger® Woodridge™ is the entry point in Traeger's newest grill series, and at $899 it delivers a remarkable feature set.
 You get 860 square inches of cooking space, WiFIRE® connectivity, a digital PID controller, the EZ-Clean Grease & Ash Keg system, and a 10-year warranty — all on a platform that Traeger designed from the ground up to replace their aging Pro and Ironwood lines.

 The Woodridge lacks some features found on the Woodridge Pro (Super Smoke Mode, side shelf, pellet sensor, locking casters), but the core cooking performance is identical.
 The same controller, the same temperature range, the same pellet combustion system.
-For a buyer choosing between the Woodridge and the GMG Daniel Boone, the Traeger's advantages are its ecosystem, warranty, cooking space, and cleanup system.
+For a buyer choosing between the Woodridge and the GMG Ledge Prime, the Traeger's advantages are its ecosystem, warranty, cooking space, cleanup system, and now price.

 Traeger's retail presence is also a practical advantage.
 The Woodridge is available at Home Depot, Costco, Ace Hardware, and numerous online retailers, making it easy to see in person before buying.
 Parts and accessories are widely stocked, and Traeger's customer support infrastructure is the most robust in the pellet grill industry.

-The Prime Plus version features WiFi connectivity, a PID controller with 5-degree temperature increments, 759 square inches of cooking space, and GMG's signature open-flame searing capability.
+The Ledge Prime 2.0 features WiFi connectivity, a PID controller with 5-degree temperature increments, 759 square inches of cooking space, and GMG's signature open-flame searing capability.
 The searing feature uses a sliding grease tray that, when opened, exposes food to the fire pot for direct-flame cooking — a feature that most pellet grills, including the Traeger Woodridge, do not offer.

 GMG has a passionate community of owners who appreciate the brand's value proposition and willingness to innovate.
 The company's approach is less polished than Traeger's — no celebrity partnerships, no massive ad campaigns — but the product speaks for itself.
 The Daniel Boone has earned its reputation through consistent performance and smart engineering at a competitive price.